valeriestull/valeriestull.github.io/about-me.md

 career, I have developed my toolkit in the following ways:

-- Successful project leadership, raising $375,000 in research funding, personally hiring and managing nine research team members, and running a multi-university clinical trial
+- Successful project leadership, raising over $350,000 in research funding, personally hiring and managing nine research team members, and running a multi-university clinical trial